 The supporting partner must meet specific requirements depending on their own visa status:

-• AEWV holders — your partner’s eligibility for a partnership-based visa may depend on your occupation level (ANZSCO skill level) and income.
+- AEWV holders: your partner’s eligibility for a partner of a worker visa may depend on your occupation level (ANZSCO skill level) and income.
 See our June 2024 ANZSCO 4-5 sponsorship policy update

 Why partnership visas get declined

 Weak or insufficient evidence is the most common reason for partnership visa declines or delays.
-INZ is looking for evidence across multiple categories — a strong photo album alone isn’t enough; financial entanglement matters.
+INZ is looking for evidence across multiple categories, and a strong photo album alone isn’t enough; financial entanglement matters.

 Practical next step

-Begin building partnership evidence early — joint bank accounts, shared tenancy, joint travel records all take time to accumulate.
+Begin building partnership evidence early: joint bank accounts, shared tenancy, and joint travel records all take time to accumulate.
 If your relationship is recent or you haven’t lived together, the evidence challenge is higher and worth structured preparation before lodging.